 Creating a living trust in Rhode Island is unlikely to affect your tax bill down the road.
 However, you should familiarize yourself with Rhode Island’s estate tax, which is levied on estates worth more than $1,537,656.
 The maximum estate tax rate is 16%.
 Rhode Island has no inheritance tax.

 You should also be mindful of the federal estate tax.
 This tax only affects estates that are worth more than $11.4 million, or twice that for couples.

 Creating a living trust is one of many methods for transferring assets to your heirs.
 Rhode Island residents with complex and valuable estates should consider this route, whereas anyone with a fairly straightforward or small estate can probably just use a will.
 That said, being able to skip the probate process may be enough of a draw even for smaller estates.
 If you decide to get a living trust, it’s recommended that you work with a lawyer to finalize your plans.

 Estate Planning Tips

-- A financial advisor can be a valuable partner as you put together an estate plan.
-Finding the right financial advisor that fits your needs doesn’t have to be hard, though.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- A financial advisor can be a valuable partner as you put together an estate plan as they can help you make sure you’ve done everything correctly and that your wishes will be met.
+Finding the right financial advisor that fits your needs doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.